 Step 1 - Blend the beans.
 Place half of the beans in a blender or food processor and mix until creamy.
 As an alternative you can also use an immersion blender or mash them with a fork.

-Step 2 - Sauté the vegetables.
+Step 2 – Sauté the vegetables.
 In a large pot, heat 1 tablespoon of olive oil over medium heat.
-Add sliced carrot and minced garlic, then sauté for 2 - 3 minutes.
+Add sliced onion and minced garlic, then sauté for 2 – 3 minutes.
 If necessary, add a tablespoon of water to prevent sticking.

 Step 3 - Simmer.
 Add to the pot diced carrot, diced celery and tomato paste, then allow to wilt for about 5 minutes.
 Add blended beans, kale and vegetable broth.
 Give it a stir and bring to a boil, then lower the heat and let simmer, covered, for about 5 minutes.
 Stir in the remaining beans, salt and pepper to taste.
 Simmer for additional 5 minutes, then add 1 tablespoon of olive oil.
 Taste and adjust with seasonings and serve warm.
 Buon appetito!